mohawk2/sw-turnkey/README.md

 You'll need to add the same `serviceworker.js` and `serviceworker-install.js`.

-For most of this content, the default "stale while revalidate" strategy, together with pre-caching works well, but we'll also use `network_only` for `dynamic.cgi`.
+For most of this content, the default cache first strategy, together with pre-caching works well, but we'll also use `network_only` for `dynamic.cgi`.
 So we'll use this `serviceworker-config.json`: